August 1st - Sonoma Valley, California

 August 4th - Mount Rushmore, South Dakota

 We made it!!
 We made it!!!
 It has been one of our goals since starting out on our "Adventures on the Road" to see Mt.
 Rushmore and we are here.
-They
+They even

-are even more amazing to see then either of us expected.
+amazing to see then either of us expected.
 Wow, and we can see them right now from our living room window.
-What a talent to be able to
+What a talent to be able to look at a mountain

-look at a mountain side and see the faces of our former Presidents.
+side and see the faces of our former Presidents.
 After watching the documentary you realize just what an accomplishment it was.
-We
+We walked up the

-white fluffy clouds all over, and tons of greenery.
+all over, and tons of greenery.
 90% of Mt.
-Rushmore was sculpted using dynamite, and a mold was made of each of the men's faces and
+Rushmore was sculpted using dynamite and a mold was made of each of the men's faces and ears and hands on a

-ears and hands on a smaller scale so the sculptor would know just how to create them on the mountainside.
-How can someone chisel a nose out of the side
+smaller scale so the sculptor would know just how to create them on the mountainside.
+How can someone chisel a nose out of the side of a mountain with a

-of a mountain with a stick of dynamite?
+stick of dynamite?
 Well Gutzon Borglum, the sculptor in charge, was quite a handy man.
-He could us the exact amount of dynamite
+He could us the exact amount of dynamite needed to sculpt out the

-needed to sculpt out the smallest of things, for example the rims of the glasses of President Theodore Roosevelt.
-At the base of the Presidents' busts lays
+smallest of things, for example the rims of the glasses of President Theodore Roosevelt.
+At the base of the Presidents' busts lays about one third of the rock

-about one third of the rock that was removed from the mountain during construction.
+that was removed from the mountain during construction.
 Over 200 tons were towed away off site and disposed of.
-You can see
+You can see a lot of the rocks with drill

-a lot of the rocks with drill holes from the dynamite used and quite a few of the rocks still have the chisel marks from the more intricate work.
+holes from the dynamite used and quite a few of the rocks still have the chisel marks from the more intricate work.
 Mt.
-Rushmore
+Rushmore really is a sight that must be

-really is a sight that must be seen by all.
+seen by all.
 We took about 60 different pictures from all different angles but we will spare you most of them and just post a few.

 We broke the rules and hiked off the trail a bit to get the perfect shot of them with the American Flag!
 Shhh!!
 Don't tell